MooersLab/annotatedBibliography/README.md

 # Annotated bibliography template in LaTeX for specific writing projects

 These files support the automated generation of an annotated bibliography in LaTeX.
-The AnnoBib.tex file is the master file.
+The *AnnoBib.tex* file is the master file.
-It uses the annote field in the BibTeX entry in cited.bib and the plain-annote.bst file.
+It uses the `annote` field in the BibTeX entry in *cited.bib*.
+Its style is set by *plain-annote.bst*, which must be present unless this file is stored in your library of files for LaTeX on your local computer.

-To write out the cited bib entries from global.bib, use the command line program **bibtool** with the main.tex file's corresponding main.aux file:
+To write out the cited bib entries in a manuscript that come from *global.bib*, use the command line program **bibtool** with the main.tex file's corresponding main.aux file:

 Run the following code to generate a bib file of the papers cited in a manuscript.
 Note that main.tex is the manuscript file.
-The main.aux file is hidden on Overleaf.
+The *main.aux* file is hidden on Overleaf.
 Find it under the "Logs and outputs" pulldown menu.

-This command will preserve the letter case in the keycite.
+The following command will preserve the letter case in the keycite.
 The default behavior is to lower the case.

 ```bash